- Collateral, borrows and perp position values are summed up to give the Health metric

 Where base_weighted() applies a risk scaling for holding a perp position and overall_weighted() applies a risk scaling for unsettled positive pnl.
 At the time of writing, all perp markets have overall_asset_weight = 0, meaning that positive unsettled pnl does not produce health.
 This helps with perp market isolation.

 The effective token balance used in health computations is the sum of the spot balance and the hupnl of all perp markets that use the token as settle token.

 As an example, one asset might be BTC-PERP with

 Suppose a user deposits 10k USDC and goes long 10 BTC-PERP at 10k each.
-Then the user has 10 BTC-PERP in assets, and a net 90k in USD liabilities.
-The init health would be exactly 0 and the maint health would be: maint_health = 10 * 10000 * maint_asset_weight - 90000 = 5000
+Then the user has a perp base position of 10 and a perp quote position of -100k.
+The health would be:

 Suppose the BTC-PERP mark price moves to $9400, then:

 maint_health = 10000 + 0.95 * 9400 * 10 - 100000 = -700